 Prepare for and take the admission’s test early!
 If you take your required test at the end of your junior year, it allows you to do early applications and still have time to retake the test if desired.
 Most of the admission’s test websites have information and resources for test preparation, including a practice test to help you decide if it would be helpful to take a preparation course.
 The UA Think Tank offers preparation for some of the graduate/professional school admissions tests.

 Make sure you send your results to all the schools to which you are applying.

 Return to Top

-Most of the schools use an on-line application form.
+Schools use online application processes.
 In some cases you may need to do an application for the Graduate College and then another one for your specific department.
 It is a good idea to write a practice copy first.
-Make sure that you make a copy for your files of each completed application you submit.
+Make sure that you keep a copy of each application you submit.

-Most schools will not look at your application until it is complete.
-Complete applications usually consist of:
+Most schools will not review at your application until it is complete, usually including:

 - Application form

 - Letters of recommendation

 Apply to a variety of schools: ones that you are fairly certain you will get into, ones that are more middle level for you and some of your dream programs.